Summary

 • Coordinating compliance between public and private cloud providers, ensuring they work together under regulatory frameworks.

-• Ensuring all clouds handling sensitive data meet industry-specific data protection standards.
+• Ensuring all cloud providers handling sensitive data meet industry-specific data protection standards.

 • By maintaining clear compliance across both environments, organizations can reduce risks and avoid regulatory issues.